 Twenty seconds.
 That’s how long it took.
 Twenty seconds.
 To open the door to my hotel room, put down my luggage, step out on the balcony and bam…

-Twenty seconds was all it took to fall head over heels in love with you, my beautiful Bellagio.
+Twenty seconds was all it took to fall head over heals in love with you, my beautiful Bellagio.

-Take a boat to Varenna to stroll around some more or (correction: and) take your car inlands through the tiny picturesque villages and mountainous landscapes for even more beauty.
+Take a boat to Varenna to stroll around some more or (correction: and) take your car inland through the tiny picturesque villages and mountainous landscapes for even more beauty.

 Whenever you decide to go to Bellagio, don’t go looking for ‘things to do’.
 There’s nothing to ‘do’ in Bellagio, no 10-point list could ever capture the place, and that’s exactly why you’ll love it.
 Bellagio doesn’t need a museum, a list or a guide book, it has everything you need right in its heart.